The Kitchen Project | History Project | Contact Us | About Us | Free Food History Course | Food History Search

 they offered it up to gods in their rituals.

+As with all vegetables the first asparagus was discovered in the wild.
 A wild asparagus has thin shoots thinner than a pencil and is much different than the asparagus that you find In your grocery counter.

 It was cultivated in gardens in ancient Rome some as far back as the first century AD.